Moxisylyte

 Moxisylyte, also known as thymoxamine, is a drug used in urology for the treatment of erectile dysfunction.
 It is an α1-adrenergic antagonist.
-In the United Kingdom, Moxisylte is marketed as Opilon (Archimedes Pharma UK Ltd) and is used for the short-term treatment of primary Raynaud's syndrome.
+In the United Kingdom, Moxisylyte is marketed as Opilon (Archimedes Pharma UK Ltd) and is used for the short-term treatment of primary Raynaud's syndrome.
 This is a condition where the fingers and toes become discoloured and is triggered by responses to cold, or emotional distress.
 Opilon tablets help by improving blood circulation to the extremities.